Skip to main content

 Stream Comparison

-Target UsersProductionEnthusiastsAdvanced users, testers
+Target UsersProductionAdvanced users, testers

-System UpdatesWeeklyDailyAs available
+System UpdatesWeeklyAs available

-Application UpdatesTwice a dayTwice a dayTwice a day
+Application UpdatesTwice a dayTwice a day

 Gated Kernel

-The stable tag feature a gated kernel.
+The stable tag features a gated kernel.
 This kernel follows the same version as the Fedora CoreOS stable stream, which is a slower cadence than default Fedora Kinoite.
 The Universal Blue team may temporarily pin to a specific kernel in order to avoid regressions that may affect users.

 Adding and editing kernel boot arguments is currently handled by rpm-ostree, check the upstream documentation for more information.